BART KESNER

 Productivity

 My productivity philosophy is I want to be able to access my tools anytime, anywhere I want.
-That means whether at work or home, using company supplied equipment or not, dealing with corporate firewalls or free WiFi, I want to be able to use what I need on any device to get the job done - and regardless of operating system.
+That means whether at work or home, using company supplied equipment or not, dealing with corporate firewalls or free WiFi, I want to be able to use what I need on any device to get the job done - and regardless of operating system (supporting both Windows and Apple).
 As a result, the apps I choose must meet those requirements.
 Some of those are:

 • Paper - If it’s work related and I'm writing it down it ends up here; everything from long form writing to meeting notes.
 I was previously use Zoho Notebook which is pretty great, but is missing two key features.
 Notebook doesn't offer the ability to expand/collapse text or use multi-color highlighter which is important to me.